HaiMat73/I2C-Interface-PCap04/README.md

-# I2C-Interface-PCap04-communication-using-I2CPCap04
+# Capacitive to Digital Converter - PCap04 #
-PCap04 initial communication using I2C Interface
+Initial communication with STM32 microcontroller using I2C Interface